bkavlak/layperson-into-geospatial/README.md

 ## Where to start?

 If you are like I used to be, quite blank around here, and acknowledging that, it may be good to check some fundamentals from courses.
 Combining them with some practices, like solving a problem or a case, helped me.
 However, this is pretty generic advice that you can get everywhere.
 You may also need motivation to build, which can be really hard.
 What actually motivated me at that time is a mystery to me.
 I believe it is more than just working on something; it's about internalizing and becoming what you do.
 It is a different kind of living experience.

 I'm still searching for answers to understand why I do certain things.
 I'm not sure if these questions can be answered by the same person who is performing the action.
-I cannot find it for you, but I might be able to help.
+When I analyzed myself, I observed that the main motivation that carried me to build a character around certain things was geospatial at some point in my life.
+So, related to our topic, I mostly searched to become one of the mellow people out there sharing stuff for free and freely.
+So, I started just by imitating.

 ## You Probably Don't Know

 You probably don't know what a coordinate really means in this context.
 I assume you are familiar with Descartes' innovation of Cartesian coordinates and some geometric stuff.
 It is not very different here, but a bit different.
 You need to become familiar with concepts such as *Coordinate Reference Systems*, *Map Projections*, *Vector Data*, *Raster Data*, *Affine Transformation*, and the basics of *what GPS is*.
 It is not rocket science; just prioritize learning these fundamental concepts, which can be found in courses and many YouTube videos, such as [here](https://www.youtube.com/watch?v=D3tdW9l1690&t=652s&ab_channel=Numberphile).

+For about 6 months, I thought production code was something related to the factory as I studied business and some operational domains.
+You probably don't know many concepts and words, or at worst, that you even misinterpret them.
+It is really wise to check a word, providing the context you are using, such as GIS, to make your life easier in the research or learning process.
+Knowing that you don't know is the cure, as Socrates taught, as Plato reported.
+It is really useful.

 ## Material Dump